herberttagudin/cms-sln/README.md

 HOW TO USE

-download and open CMS(Microsoft Visual Studio Solution)
+download and open CMS.sln (Microsoft Visual Studio Solution)